Techyrushi/GitHub-Bot/README.md

 # GitHub-Bot
-Trying to create all green boxes by manipulating GitHub time stamp.
+Trying to create all green boxes by manipulating GitHub time stamp